-This Friday marks the release of Annabelle: Creation, which is the second Annabelle movie and, technically, the fourth movie that traces back to famed paranormal researchers Ed and Lorraine Warren.
+June of 2019 marked the release of Annabelle Comes Home, which is a spinoff of the first Annabelle movie and, technically, yet another entry into The Conjuring universe that revolves around famed paranormal researchers Ed and Lorraine Warren.
 In its Hollywood context, the Annabelle doll first appears in 2013's The Conjuring (but, sadly, not in The Conjuring 2) as a pretty gnarly little object with some quite impressive drag queen eyebrows.
 What you might not know is that the doll has been totally creeped up for the big screen, and, in actuality, is just a vintage Raggedy Ann doll.
-Believe what you will, but the real-life Ed and Lorraine Warren have a full account of Annabelle on their official website.
-Ahead of Annabelle: Creation, we're presenting the highlights of the haunting tale.
+Believe what you will, but the real-life Ed and Lorraine Warren have a full account of Annabelle on their official website, and it's one hell of a haunting tale.

 1. The Beginning

 According to the Warrens, the story of the Annabelle doll began in 1970 when a woman purchased an antique Raggedy Ann doll from a hobby store.
 The doll was a gift for her daughter Donna, who had just graduated from college.
 Within a few days, the doll began to move.
 At first, it just made slight changes in position, but the doll eventually began moving to entirely different rooms.

 Things quickly escalated.
 Donna would find parchment paper with notes scribbled on it.
 They would say things like "Help us" in childish writing.
 When Donna found blood inexplicably dripping out of the doll, she called a medium.

 According to the medium, they were dealing with the spirit of a little girl named Annabelle Higgins.
 Apparently, young Annabelle had lived on the property before it became Donna's apartment building.
 She was found dead at just 7 years old.
 She wanted to be kept and loved by Donna and her roommate.